 The facility manager often finds themselves leading multiple projects at a time.
 In your leadership position, it is your duty to set goals, motivate the workforce, monitor performance, and track results.

 Much of your project leadership skills will be learned through on-the-job experience, but there are many seminars, websites and books to get you started.
-And of course, it is always helpful to have a reliable project management software in place.
+And of course, it is always helpful to have a reliable facility management software in place.

 Although much of leadership comes from an intuitive nature, good instincts can be learned through your experiences.
 Are you generally easygoing, or are you naturally “on edge”?
 While either of these personality types can prove beneficial, flexibility is key for the successful FM.